TabLeak: Tabular Data Leakage in Federated Learning: Background and Related Work

-in a distributed manner, \ie without collecting the dataset $\mathcal{D}$ in a central database. \citet{McMahan2016} propose two training algorithms: FedSGD (a similar algorithm was also proposed by \citet{Shokri2014}) and FedAvg, that allow for the distributed training of $f_{\theta}$, while keeping the data partitions $\mathcal{D}_k$ at client sources.
+\paragraph{Federated Learning} FL is a framework developed to facilitate the distributed training of a parametric model while preserving the privacy of the data at source~\citep{McMahan2016}.
+Formally, we have a parametric function $f_{\theta}(x)=y$, where $\theta$ are the parameters.
+Given a dataset as the union of private datasets of clients $\mathcal{S} = \bigcup_{k=1}^K \mathcal{S}_k$, we now wish to find a $\theta^*$ such that $\frac{1}{N}\sum_{(x_i, y_i) \in \mathcal{S}} \,\mathcal{L}(f_{\theta^*}(x_i), y_i)$ is minimized, without first collecting the dataset $\mathcal{S}$ in a central database. \citet{McMahan2016} propose two training algorithms: FedSGD (a similar algorithm was also proposed by \citet{Shokri2014}) and FedAvg, that allow for the distributed training of $f_{\theta}$, while keeping the data partitions $\mathcal{S}_k$ at client sources.
 The two protocols differ in how the clients compute their local updates in each step of training.
-In FedSGD, each client calculates the update gradient with respect to a randomly selected batch of their own data and shares the resulting gradient with the server.
-In FedAvg, the clients conduct a few epochs of local training on their own data before sharing their resulting parameters with the server.
-After the server has received the gradients/parameters from the clients, it aggregates them, updates the model, and broadcasts it to the clients.
-In each case, this process is repeated until convergence, where FedAvg usually requires fewer rounds of communication.
+In FedSGD, each client calculates the update gradient with respect to a randomly selected batch of their own data and shares it with the server.
+During FedAvg, the clients conduct a few epochs of local training on their own data before sharing their resulting parameters with the server.
+In each case, after the server has received the gradients/parameters from the clients, it aggregates them, updates the model, and broadcasts it to the clients; concluding an FL training step.